torpago/mqt-client/docs/RedemptionsBalanceResponse.md

 ### NewRedemptionsBalanceResponse

-`func NewRedemptionsBalanceResponse(endDate time.Time, redemptionTotalAmount float32, rewardProgramToken string, startDate time.Time, ) *RedemptionsBalanceResponse`
+`func NewRedemptionsBalanceResponse(endDate time.Time, redemptionTotalAmount decimal.Decimal, rewardProgramToken string, startDate time.Time, ) *RedemptionsBalanceResponse`

 NewRedemptionsBalanceResponse instantiates a new RedemptionsBalanceResponse object This constructor will assign default values to properties that have it defined,